Sunday Mass: 11am, 5pm

 Daily Mass: M-F 12:30pm

-Confessions: Weds 5pm and by appointment
+Confessions: Wed 5pm and by appointment

 Meet and Greet with the Pope’s Astronomer – Nov.
 13